Reading Time: 7 minutes

 5. Prioritize Visuals to Tell Your Language School’s Brand Story

-Visuals reign supreme in social media, but are particularly important for English language schools who want to recruit international audiences with varying degrees of English proficiency.
+Visuals reign supreme in social media but are particularly important for English language schools that want to recruit international audiences with varying degrees of English proficiency.

-In addition to using images and video on Facebook, Instagram, Twitter, etc., YouTube is an ideal social media platform for language school story telling.
+In addition to using images and videos on Facebook, Instagram, Twitter, etc., YouTube is an ideal social media platform for language school storytelling.
 Here are a few reasons why:

-1. YouTube has over a billion users — almost one-third of all people on the Internet.
+1. YouTube has over a billion users — almost one-third of everyone on the Internet.

 4. YouTube has launched local versions in more than 70 countries.

-Here’s a great example from inlingua, an intensive ESL program with locations all over the world, including Malta.
-With only minimal use of very simple English, inlingua Malta effectively reaches its target audience (international teens) with dynamic visuals that align its program with fun, adventure, and play:
+Here’s a great example from Inlingua, an intensive ESL program with locations worldwide, including Malta.
+With only minimal use of straightforward English, in lingua Malta effectively reaches its target audience (international teens) with dynamic visuals that align its program with fun, adventure, and play:

 YouTube video